Giovio Series: Origins and history

 Construction of the museum began in 1537 and was completed in 1543.
 The portraits were organised into four categories according to the subjects' accomplishments: living writers (including poets and philosophers), dead writers, great artists, and dignitaries such as kings, popes and generals.
 The pictures were arranged within these groups chronologically according to date of death, or by year of birth if the sitter was still alive.
 As a finishing touch, Giovio composed brief biographies to accompany the portraits; these were published as Elogia veris clarorum virorum imaginibvs apposita, quae in Mvsaeo Ioviano Comi spectantur (1546) and Elogia virorum bellica virtute illustrium veris imaginibus supposita, quae apud Musaeum spectantur (1551), more commonly known simply as the Elogia.
 The inclusion of these biographies was fairly innovative.
 The 1517 Illustrium imagines of the antiquarian Andrea Fulvio, which paired short biographies with woodcut portraits drawn from coins, was one of the few similar contemporary works.
 The lost Imagines of Varro, an illustrated set of some 700 famous figures of the ancient world, may also have inspired Giovio.

 Following Giovio's death in 1552, the original collection was eventually dispersed and lost.
 Some portraits are kept in the Pinacoteca Civica di Palazzo Volpi in Como.
-It is preserved in a series of copies commissioned that year by Cosimo I de' Medici.
-Artist Cristofano dell'Altissimo spent 37 years copying the portraits, working from 1552 to 1589.
+It is largely preserved in a series of copies commissioned that year by Cosimo I de' Medici: artist Cristofano dell'Altissimo spent 37 years copying the portraits, working from 1552 to 1589.
 These copies have been displayed in the First Corridor of the Uffizi since 1587.

+The museum was demolished in 1615, as it was in ruins following floods caused by the lake, and the paintings were dispersed between the two branches of the family.